Mortgage holder? You may have less time to lock in a new rate before your current deal expires

-Nearly every UK mortgage lender had allowed existing borrowers to lock in a new rate up to six months before their current deal ran out following the introduction of the Government's 'mortgage charter' in June 2023.
+After the introduction of the last Government's 'mortgage charter' in June 2023, nearly every UK mortgage lender had allowed existing borrowers to lock in a new rate up to six months before their current deal ran out.
 This support was designed to give borrowers greater flexibility at a time when mortgage rates were volatile.
 Prior to 2022/23, four months had been a typical product transfer window.

-Half of the major lenders we asked are still offering six-month product transfer periods, as you can see from the table below.
+Two major lenders we asked are still offering six-month product transfer periods, though they are in the minority, as you can see from the table below.

 Lender | Changed / changing its rules? | How far in advance you can start the process |